meteor/meteor/content/ui-ux.md

 In this article, we'll refer to the elements in your user interface as "components".
 Although in some systems, you may refer to them as "templates", it can be a good idea to think of them as something more modular like a component which has an API, rather than a template which is usually seen in a looser way.

-To begin with, let's consider two categories of components that are useful to think about, "smart" and "pure":
+To begin with, let's consider two categories of components that are useful to think about, "smart" and "reusable":

-### Pure Components
+### Reusable Components

-A "pure" component is a component which doesn't rely on anything from the environment it renders in, rather it renders purely based on its inputs (its *template arguments* in Blaze, or *props* in React).
+A "reusuable" component is a component which doesn't rely on anything from the environment it renders in, rather it renders purely based on its inputs (its *template arguments* in Blaze, or *props* in React) and internal state.

 In Meteor, specifically this means a component which does not access data from any global sources (typically either Collections or Stores).
-For instance, in the Todos example app, the `todosItem` template takes in the todo that it is rendering and does not ever look directly in the `Todos` collection.
+For instance, in the Todos example app, the `listsShow` template takes in the list it is rendering and the set of todos for that list, and does not ever look directly in the the `Todos` or `Lists` collections.

-The advantages of pure components are the following:
+The advantages of reusuable components are the following:

  1. They are easy to reason about---you don't need to understand how the data in the global store changes, simply how the arguments to the component change.